-Coconut flour is high in fiber and protein, low in carbohydrates, and it’s gluten-free, so you can understand why many folks who follow gluten-free, grain-free diets love coconut flour.
+Coconut flour is high in fiber and protein, low in carbohydrates, and it's gluten-free, which is why many who follow gluten-free, grain-free lifestyles bake with coconut flour.
+And despite its name, it's nut-free.
+Coconut flour is faintly sweet, nutritious, and filling so you can also use it in small amounts for thickening soups and smoothies.

-Occasionally I’m asked if the baked goods using coconut flour taste like coconut, and to my taste buds they don’t.
-I do sometimes taste a bit of fiber though, depending on how much coconut flour I’m adding to a recipe.
+Occasionally I'm asked if the baked goods using coconut flour taste like coconut.
+Recipes that use raw coconut carry the flavor more so than baked and cooked recipes using coconut flour.
+Most of my baked recipes don't taste like coconut flour to me, but I do sometimes taste a bit of fiber depending on how much coconut flour I'm adding to a recipe.

 Here are some sources for coconut flour: